 How to Start Using and Adding New Skincare Products to Your Routine

 Thinking of upgrading your skincare routine?
-Whether you’re diving into the world of retinol, vitamin C, or exfoliating acids, introducing new products the right way is key to glowing, irritation-free skin.
-Here’s how to do it like a pro.
+Whether you're diving into retinol, Vitamin C or exfoliating acids, introducing new products the right way is key to glowing, irritation-free skin.
+Here's how to do it like a pro.

 1. Understand Your Skin's Needs

 Before adding anything new, assess your skin type and concerns.
-Are you dealing with dryness, acne, sensitivity, or dullness?
-Knowing your skin’s needs will help you pick the right products that work for you.
+Are you dealing with dryness, acne, sensitivity or dullness?
+Knowing your skin's needs helps you pick the right products.

 2. Research Before You Buy